 Dermay Perfumers Inc. was an American company established in 1924 by Jerome "Jerry" E. Baum at 347 Fifth Avenue, New York City.
-Dermay sold bath salts, perfumes, creams, toilet waters, face powder, talcum, bath and dusting powders, manicure sets and soaps.
-The name Dermay was filed for trademark in 1924.
-Jerome Baum was presendient, secretary and director of the company.
+Specializing in a diverse range of personal care products, Dermay sold bath salts, perfumes, creams, toilet waters, face powder, talcum, bath and dusting powders, manicure sets, and soaps.
+The name Dermay was officially filed for trademark in 1924, solidifying its brand identity.
+Jerome Baum served as the president, secretary, and director of the company, playing a pivotal role in its operations and development.

-In 1940, St. Denis Toiletries, Inc. acquired the business of the former Parfumerie St. Denis, Inc of New York.
-Jerome E. Baum, originator of Dermany Perfumers, Inc, retired and sold his interest in Dermay after fifteen years association and was made president of the St Denis company.
-Philip I. Carthage, formerly treasurer and director of Interstate Department Stores, was vice-president.
-The showrooms and general offices were located at 48-52 East 21st Street, New York.
+In 1938, Dermay was directed to cease misrepresenting domestic products as imported and using fictitious price markings.
+In 1940, St. Denis Toiletries, Inc. acquired the business of Parfumerie St. Denis, Inc. of New York, leading Jerome E. Baum, the originator of Dermay Perfumers, Inc., to retire and sell his interest in Dermay after fifteen years, subsequently becoming the president of St. Denis.
+Philip I. Carthage, former treasurer and director of Interstate Department Stores, was appointed vice-president, with showrooms and offices at 48-52 East 21st Street, New York.

 The perfumes of Dermay Perfumers::